7NNS7/Interpolation/README.md

 # Interpolation
-Trying out Interpolation alogirthms to get an overview of it.
+Trying out different Interpolation algorithms to get an overview of it.